Expensify/App/help/GUIDELINES.md

 ## Section Group Rules
 When the Concepts, Tutorials, or FAQ chapters have 6 or more sections, those sections can optionally be split into two or more "section groups".
-Each section group consists of:
+Each section group is given a "H3" header (`###`), and consists of:

 * A short header, named after the common theme of the sections of the section group
 * 3-6 sections, of any type